RRZE-HPC/likwid/doc/archs/haswellep.md

 </TABLE>

 \anchor HASEP_PBOX
-<H2>PBOX counter</H2>
+<H2>Ring-to-PCIe counters</H2>
 <P>The Intel&reg; Haswell EP/EN/EX microarchitecture provides measurements of the Ring-to-PCIe (R2PCIe) interface in the Uncore.
 The description from Intel&reg;:<BR>
 <I>R2PCIe represents the interface between the Ring and IIO traffic to/from PCIe.
 </I><BR>
-The uncore management performance counters are exposed to the operating system through a PCI interface.
-Independent of the system's configuration, there is only one Ring-to-PCIe interface.
-The name PBOX originates from the Nehalem EX Uncore monitoring where those functional units are called PBOX.
+The Ring-to-PCIe performance counters are exposed to the operating system through a PCI interface.
+Independent of the system's configuration, there is only one Ring-to-PCIe interface per CPU socket.
 </P>
 <H3>Counter and events</H3>
 <TABLE>